Page content

 • What is administrative data and how does ADR NI use administrative data?

-Administrative data is data collected by national and local government, as well as other public sector organisations, for administrative or operational purposes.
-Administrative data is a vastly underutilised but extremely useful resource which contains a wealth of information about our society.
+Administrative data is data collected by national and local government, as well as other public sector organizations, for administrative or operational purposes.
+Administrative data is a vastly underutilized but extremely useful resource which contains a wealth of information about our society.
 ADR NI provides a forum for access to safe, secure, and unidentifiable administrative data.
 Examples of such data include Census data and health and social care data.
 The availability of administrative datasets enables researchers to gain an increased understanding of economic, health, education, and social issues in NI, which in turn can lead to improved policy and public services.

 • Where can I find the administrative data?